 is a dancer and part of the national and international urban dance scene.
 Various dance styles such as popping, house, voguing, breaking, new style hustle and hip hop form the basis of his work.

 Azad is part of the Dance Well project.
 Print his course he focuses on time.
 By slowing down, he learns that new spaces are opening up in order to get out of the rhythm of everyday life and experience oneself and their surroundings more vividly.

 is a freelance dancer and choreographer.
 Her artistic practice between the performing and visual arts focuses on the human being, his perception, his movements and his body in relation to socio-social phenomena.
+Since 2019 she has been running the K3 youth club.
 She is part of the project Dance Well and wants to bring dance to people and places where it is not so common.

 Muwala Paulo Lando

 graduated from the Werner Seelenbinder School, an elite school for competitive athletes he began his state-approved training as a contemporary stage dancer, which lasted three years.
 After the training, he joined an urban dance group in which he learned to combine his gymnastic skills with his contemporary and the newly learned urban dance style.

 He is part of the project Dance Well.
 In his course, he wants to create a lasting awareness of the body and to be able to perceive it as a coherent unit.
 He wants to create a protected space for people that is all about their well-being.